nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ## Signatory rule

-Constraints for number of agents required to sign on behalf of a legal entity.
-The signatory power is granted to Agents acting alone or jointly with other agents using constraint properties that define the required number of Posts, Roles and Agents.
+Structured constraints for the Agents required to sign on behalf of a legal entity.
+The existence of signatory power can be determined from the combination of constraint properties that define the required number of Posts and Roles to be held by the Agents."

 Subclass of [Constraint](https://semiceu.github.io/CCCEV/releases/2.00/#Constraint).